FIVE MOST SURPRISING FINDS

 AAMC Physician Workforce Data, 2023; U.S. Census Bureau

 The COVID-19 pandemic made this dynamic visible.
-When vaccines became available in early 2021, Black Americans were vaccinated at lower rates.
-This gap persisted for months.
-The media called this "vaccine hesitancy" — a term that blamed the hesitant, not the system.
+When vaccines became available in early 2021, Black Americans were vaccinated at lower rates, and the gap persisted for months.
+The media called it “vaccine hesitancy” — a term that blamed the hesitant, not the system.

-Black Americans were not hesitant because they were ignorant.
-They were hesitant because they remembered Tuskegee.
-Their grandmothers had told them about the experiments.
-The government asking for trust was the same government that had withheld treatment.
+Black Americans were not hesitant out of ignorance.
+They were hesitant because they remembered Tuskegee, because their grandmothers had told them about the experiments, and because the government now asking for their trust was the same government that had once withheld treatment.

 “Half of white medical students still believe Black patients feel less pain.
 The pseudoscience of the slavery era is alive in the exam room today, and it is measured in undertreated patients and shorter lives.”